Bemmu/dnstoy/README.md

 # DNS toy

 Despite relying on DNS every day, I realized I have a poor understanding of how it works.
+This is my little research project to educate myself.

+## What will this do?

-This is an attempt to write a simple Python program which can construct and parse [DNS packets](https://tools.ietf.org/html/rfc1035) and send them over UDP.
-No recursive DNS queries will be attempted.
+To elaborate, this is an attempt to write a simple Python program which can construct and parse [DNS packets](https://tools.ietf.org/html/rfc1035) and send them over UDP.
+So a bit like **dig**, except ugly and with support only for nonrecursive DNS queries.

-In its current state, this experiment can construct a packet and send it to Google's DNS server.
-It then receives the reply packet and prints out IP address of the hostname.
+I will hack things to work as I go along, using the top 1 million domains list as my testbed.

+## How's it progressing?

+So far this project has been a success, as I discovered that my own registrar was using a rogue name server that was redirecting all accesses to my homepage through their website.